openstack-archive/anvil/docs/source/topics/features.rst

    * **Testing**: running each components unit tests (and in the future performing a simple set of integration tests)
    * **Packaging**: creating a basic set of packages that matches the components selected

-     - Supports automatic injection of dependencies, creation of change log from git history...
+     - Supports automatic injection of dependencies, creation of change log from git history.

    * **Status**: checking the status of the running components sub-programs